 In the production of perfumes and colognes, the following processes are involved: checking the correct composition of the materials, controlling liquid levels, inspecting correct labelling and packaging, or the absence of defects in the different components inserted.

 One of the common errors is the incorrect insertion of the sprayer we use to apply the product to our skin.
-Based on this need, the following controls are carried out using artificial vision:
+Based on this need, the following controls are carried out using machine vision:

 ● Precise absolute dimensional measurements.

 ● Measurements relating to the bottle and ensuring its correct insertion.